castep-docs/castep-docs/docs/developer/using_devel_codes.md

 ### Devel code sub-blocks

-Devel codes can be more explicitly subdivided into sub-blocks which are usually named related to the module or functions they support.
+Devel codes are divided into sub-blocks which are usually named related to the module or functions they support.

 Examples include: